Share

 More on Fall Protection and Training

 After a worker’s fall is stopped, there is still a risk of injury and death without the right equipment and fast action by rescuers.
-An industrial safety expert explains how to reduce the risk of suspension trauma to keep workers safe.
+Industrial safety experts explain how to reduce the risk of suspension trauma to keep workers safe.

 Fall-protection violations have topped OSHA’s list for more than a decade.
 Make sure your workers are safe from falls by focusing on three key components: harnesses, lanyards and lifelines, and anchorage.